0tSystemsPublicRepos/ifrit/docs/DECEPTIVE_PAYLOADS_MANAGEMENT.md

 ### Stage 4: Fallback

-Generic error when no match found at any stage, the fallback message can be set in the config.
+Generic error when no match found at any stage.
+The fallback message can be customized in config.
 ```
 HTTP/1.1 500 Internal Server Error
 {"error": "Internal server error"}